Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Applications

 \subsubsection{Mutual Magic for the Jaynes-Cummings model}

-A hybrid system made up of bosons and fermions, specially the Jaynes-Cummings model here considered, has a natural bipartition between atomic and photonic degrees of freedom.
+A hybrid system made up of bosons and fermions, especially the Jaynes-Cummings model considered here, has a natural bipartition between atomic and photonic degrees of freedom.
 Therefore it is natural to study what part of the hybrid magic can be attributed only to correlations between atom and cavity, and cannot be understood locally from atomic non-stabilizerness or photonic non-Gaussianity.
 We therefore define the \textit{mutual magic} as

 note that we consider the total cavity and atom state to be pure $\rho = \ket{\psi}\bra{\psi}$, but the reduced atomic $\rho_a = \Tr_c(\rho)$ and cavity $\rho_c = \Tr_a(\rho)$ density operators are in general mixed.
 The fact that $\rho_c$ is mixed is not problematic since the mana is still a ``\textit{genuine measure of non-stabilizerness}'' for mixed states \cite{tarabunga2024critical}, even allowing for a definition of \textit{mutual mana}.
 However, this is not the case for the atomic SRE, for this reason, we modify its definition as \cite{tarabunga2025efficientmutualmagicmagic}